galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 </ul>
 ```

+Now we have our app server rendered working fine in production.

 _JQuery_

-Now we have our app server rendered, but we want more flexibility on the front site end, so we found out that JQuery is on its boom and can solve our problems.
-So, here we go to rewrite our amazing app to use JQuery.
+As the time goes, we want more flexibility on the front site, so we looked around and discovered that JQuery is on its boom and it fit our needs.
+So, here we go to rewrite our amazing app to use JQuery:

 ```javascript
 <ul id="heroes-list"></ul>